 So I need to go back and make some changes.
 So I'm glad that I caught that.
 Here's one of the things I'm going to do.

-I'm going to turn on my A roof gutter layer.
-And I'm going to erase out these line segments.
+I'll turn on my A-Roof Gutter layer.
+And I'll erase out these line segments.
 And I'm now going to go stretch.

-So I will say stretch.
-I will do a crossing over these segments.
-Enter to say I'm done, from the end of the two-foot overhang above the front door.
+So I'll say stretch.
+I’ll do a crossing over these segments.
+Press ENTER to say I'm done, from the end of the two-foot overhang above the front door.

-And I'm going to make it perpendicular to the outside face of the building.
-So I'm picking over here.
-But if you look on the right, in a second, you'll see that the perpendicular icon is there.
+And I'll make it perpendicular to the outside face of the building.
+So I’m picking over here.
+But if you look on the right, in a second, you’ll see that the perpendicular icon is there.

-So Control S to save.
-I'm now going to turn off my roof gutter.
-And again, the reason I'm keeping the gutter layer turned off is to make sure that I'm attaching to the right lines.
+So CTRL+S to save.
+I'll now turn off my Roof Gutter.
+And again, the reason I’m keeping the gutter layer turned off is to make sure that I’m attaching to the right lines.

-I'd rather attach to the roof overhang and not to the gutter.
-So I will now copy this line segment from here to here.
+I’d rather attach to the roof overhang and not to the gutter.
+So I’ll now copy this line segment from here to here.
 And copy this segment from here to here.

-Control S to save.
-So I'm glad that we caught that.
-Now again, if I were to turn on the roof outline layer, you can see how the building comes back here.
+CTRL+S to save.
+So I’m glad that we caught that.
+Now again, if I were to turn on the Roof Outline layer, you can see how the building comes back here.

 And there's a covered area over the front porch.
-Once again, I'm going to turn off my outline layer.
-I'm going to start off by doing some cleanup in through here.
+Once again, I’m going to turn off my Outline layer.
+I'll start off by doing some cleanup in through here.

-I'm going to draw a line from the intersection to the intersection.
-Then I'm going to do some trim.
-Trim.
+I’ll draw a line from the intersection to the intersection.
+Then I’ll use Trim.

-This is my cutting edge.
-Enter to say I'm done selecting.
-And I will get rid of these segments.
+These are the cutting edges.
+Press ENTER to say I’m done selecting.
+And I’ll delete these segments.

-Control S to save.
-Now, as I look around the handout, I can tell that I'm going to be needing to work with intersection a fair amount.
-So I'm going to go to my O snap icon down here.
+CTRL+S to save.
+Now, as I look around the handout, I can tell that I’m going to be needing to work with intersection a fair amount.
+So I’ll go to my OSnap icon down here.

-Do a right button.
-Go to settings.
-And I have end point on.
+Do a right-click.
+Go to Settings.
+And I have End Point on.

-I will also turn intersection on.
-Going to zoom into this area.
-And now I will clean up here.
+I’ll also turn Intersection on.
+I’m going to zoom into this area.
+And now I’ll clean up here.

 This will be a fillet.
-So I will go to fillet.
+So I’ll go to Fillet.
 Check the radius.

 Ah, it's a two-foot radius from what we were working on before.
-So I'm going to do a right button.
+So I’ll do a right-click.
 Let my radius value be zero.

-And I will choose these segments right there.
-I'm going to draw a line from the intersection of here horizontally.
-And I will extend.
+And I’ll select these segments right there.
+I’m going to draw a line from the intersection here horizontally.
+And I’ll use Extend.

 I'm going to fillet.
 Again, look at the radius of zero.
-Fillet these guys together.
+Fillet these segments together.

-And then I will trim.
-This is my cutting edge and this too.
-And I will get rid of that segment and that segment.
+And then I'll trim.
+These are the cutting edges and this too.
+And I’ll delete that segment and that segment.

-I'm now going to draw a line from the intersection of here over.
+I'll now draw a line from the intersection here over.
 And once again, trim crossing.
-And I choose to get rid of these entities here.
+And I’ll select to delete these entities here.

 So what's happening is you can see the roof comes up.
 It levels out here so we can get this panel of the roof.
 But the roof will continue to rise along the front so that this segment can meet up with it.

-I'm now going to mirror this line over to here.
-And I'll do some trimming and do my cleanup.
-I'm going to fillet these segments here and this segment here.
+I’m now going to mirror this line to here.
+And I’ll do some trimming and cleanup.
+I’m going to fillet these segments here and this segment here.

-And then I have a panel that's going to be happening here.
-So I'm actually going to extend to here this segment.
-And I will trim that.
+And then I have a panel that’s going to be happening here.
+So I’m actually going to extend this segment to here.
+And I’ll trim that.

-And I'm going to draw a line from here straight down.
+And I’m going to draw a line from here straight down.
 You can see how everything marries up.
-And I will trim those segments right there.
+And I’ll trim these segments.

 So again, what we have going on is we have the roof panel here, another panel here, a panel here.
 So the roof is continuing to rise up to that point.
 And we have this panel over here.